jimsalterjrs/ioztat/README.md

   -z                    omit datasets with zero activity
   ````

-Without arguments, `ioztat` prints a summary of activity activity for each mounted dataset since the most recent system boot and exits.
+Without arguments, `ioztat` prints a summary of activity for each mounted dataset since the most recent system boot and exits.

 With an optional interval, `ioztat` will repeat reports on that schedule until interrupted, or up to a specified count.
 If only a count is specified, the interval defaults to one second.
 Interval and count can be specified with `-i` and `-c` or as positional arguments at the very end of the argument list.